iTerm2 + Claude Code

 General tab — badge set to "AUDIT", command and initial directory configured

-Startup Commands & Initial Directory
+Profile Startup Commands & Initial Directory

 Each profile needs a startup command (to cd into the project directory and open an interactive shell) and an initial directory setting (as a fallback for window arrangement restores).